Fine-tuning the ESM2 protein language model to understand the functional impact of missense variants: METHODS

-For each feature, we split the annotated proteins into 70\% training, 15\% validation, and 15\% testing.
-To minimize the data leakage, we split the data based on the UniProt protein family membership, which accounts for protein sequence similarity.
-Afterwards, we fine-tuned ESM2 (12 layers, 35M parameters) for each feature separately to perform amino acid classification based on absence/presence of the feature.
+To create train, validation, and test splits, we clustered all protein sequences using MMseqs2 \cite{Steinegger2017} with thresholds of 20\% coverage and 20\% sequence identity.
+For each feature, the annotated proteins were divided into 70\% training, 15\% validation, and 15\% testing sets, ensuring minimal data leakage by performing the splits at the cluster level.
+Afterward, for each feature, we fine-tuned ESM2 with four model sizes—8 million, 35 million, 150 million, and 650 million parameters—to classify amino acids based on the presence or absence of the feature.
 We trained each model for 5 epochs, and kept the checkpoint with lowest validation loss.
-We used one Nvidia L4 (24GB) GPU for training.
-This workflow resulted in 20 fine-tuned models, each one specialized in amino acid classification for the corresponding feature.
-We evaluated each model on their test set using various metrics including precision, recall, $F_1$, area under curve (AUC), and Matthews correlation coefficient (MCC).
-For the next steps, we kept only the models with $F_1 \geq 0.5$. \cref{fig_esm_finetune} summarizes the fine-tuning workflow.
+We used one Nvidia A100 GPU for training.
+We evaluated each model on their test set using $F_1$ scores, aggregated using macro averaging \cite{F1_macro}.